mnguyen-mics/mcu-nx-test/Cypress/README.md

 Several commands are already available, you can run them with `npm run` followed by the instruction (you can add others in the `package.json`).
 For instance, you can :
 * run Cypress using its GUI : `cypress`.
 All the tests in `cypress/integration` will be listed here, you can run them simply by clicking on them.
 * run all Cypress tests in headless mode : `cy:run`
 * run Cypress and generate an HTML report : `cy:report`.
 It will generate the file at `Cypress/mochawesome-report/mochawesome.html`, that you can open in your favorite web browser.
-This command runs tests against a headless Chrome browser, see `Cypress/scripts/report.js` for more details.
+This command runs tests against a headless Electron browser by default ; to change this, you can add `--browser=<browser_name>` after the command, for instance : `npm run cy:report --browser=chrome`.
+See `Cypress/scripts/report.js` for more details.
 * run Cypress with a different browser than Electron, with `cy:run:chrome` or `cy:run:firefox` (note that the browser should exist on the machine beforehand, Cypress doesn't install it).
 This will run the tests in a headed browser ; if you want it to be headless, you can use `cy:run:hl-chrome` / `cy:run:hl-firefox` instead.

 ## Project structure